How to Use Pictalk AAC?

 Estimated Reading Time ~ 15 minutes

-Complete tutorial on Pictalk communication: our innovative free AAC application
+Complete tutorial on Pictalk AAC: our innovative free AAC communication app

-Pictalk Communication is an AAC pictogram communication application that was the winner of the Handitech Trophy 2022 in the digital innovation category.
-It is royalty-free, free of charge, and ad-free.
-It works on Android, iOS (Apple), and in web version.
+Pictalk AAC is an AAC pictogram communication app that was awarded the Handitech Trophy 2022 in the digital innovation category.
+It is copyright-free, free of charge, and ad-free.
+It works on Android, iOS (Apple), and in a web version.

-We are a team of two telecommunications engineers and started developing Pictalk during our years of study for our younger brother with a disability.
+We are a team of two telecommunications engineers and started developing Pictalk during our studies for our little brother with a disability.

-Pictalk communication allows vocal feedback through a synthetic voice and provides a search engine for pictograms ARASAAC, Sclera, Mulberry, and others.
-Importing images from your photo library is also possible.
+Pictalk AAC allows for vocal feedback through a synthetic voice and provides a pictogram search engine from ARASAAC, Sclera, Mulberry, and others.
+It is also possible to import images from your photo library.

-The current version of Pictalk communication does not allow advanced AAC usage (conjugation, sentence structure, complete library) but may be sufficient for people with severe cognitive impairments or major oral language difficulties.
-It is important to note that, due to a lack of contributions from speech therapists or other language professionals, we have not been able to provide complete starter libraries designed to develop language.
+The current version of Pictalk AAC does not allow advanced AAC usage (conjugation, sentence structure, complete library) but may be sufficient for individuals with severe cognitive impairments or major difficulties with oral language.
+It is important to note that, due to a lack of contributions from speech therapists or other language professionals, we have not been able to provide complete and thoughtfully designed starting libraries for language development.
 This is a goal for us.

 Installation

-To add your pictograms and customize your binder, you will need to create a free account.
-Once the application is installed, offline use is possible.
+To be able to add your pictograms and customize your binder, you will need to create a free account.
+Once the app is installed, offline use is possible.

 Video tutorials are available at this address https://www.pictalk.org/fr/pictalk/resources/

-Screenshot of the Pictalk application and its features
+Screenshot of the Pictalk app and its features

 First use

-Once your account is created, you can log into your personal space.
-You can then explore your pictogram grid.
-You will notice that some items have a black border.
-Indeed, two types of entities exist in Pictalk:
+Once your account is created, you can log in to your personal space.
+You can then discover your pictogram grid.
+You will notice that some elements have a black border.
+Indeed, there are two types of entities on Pictalk:

 • Collections (similar to "folders").
 They have a black border (similar to a shadow).
 A collection can contain pictograms as well as other collections.